About VeKind – A Future Vegan Reality

 When I talk about Being VeKind I must keep in mind how VeKind is defined – the VeKind Basics!

 Being VeKind sprang forth without any knowledge of Donald Watson or Veganism as a whole.
 Nevertheless, Being VeKind is a return to the basic beliefs Donald Watson had put forth.
-It is especially relevant that Donald Watson was the First Vegan (and the true father of all modern animal rights movements!).
-Any discussion about Being VeKind is as much about Donald Watson as it is abput…
+It is especially relevant that Donald Watson was the First Vegan (and the true father of all Vegan movements!).
+Any discussion about Being VeKind is as much about Donald Watson as it is about…

 Being VeKind in the 23rd Century and beyond!